 Under- and overshoots of the computed solutions are studied in some detail in Figs. 4 and 5.
 The values for the undershoots are defined by the minimal value of the discrete solution and for the overshoots by the maximal value subtracted by one.
-For the finite volume method, the values of the projection into the space P_1 were considered.
-It was observed in [19] that the critical points with respect to the undershoots are the transition points from the boundary layer to the interior layers on bottom and top of the circle.
-The finite volume scheme and the FEMTVD scheme led always to solutions with values in [0, 1].
+For the finite volume method, the values of the projection into the space $P_1$ were considered.
+It was observed in [24] that the critical points with respect to the undershoots are the transition points from the boundary layer to the interior layers on bottom and top of the circle.
+The finite volume scheme and the FEMTVD scheme led always to solutions with values in [0,1].
 They are clearly the best schemes with respect to the criterion of under- and overshoots.
 The SOLD scheme reduced the under- and overshoots of the SUPG method.
 If the SOLD parameter was sufficiently large, then the under- and overshoots were often almost suppressed.
 However, note that for parameters larger than the ones presented in Figs. 4 and 5, the iteration for solving the non-linear problem did not converge.
-The solutions obtained with the CIP scheme showed often smaller undershoots were not negligible.
-For the DG finite element method, always large undershoots could be observed.
-They were often outside the range of the diagrams.
+The solutions obtained with the CIP scheme showed often smaller undershoots for first order elements than for second order